What is on the list below?

 Deadline: typically in mid-March.

-This program provides opportunities for university students to conduct research in a laboratory/clinical setting at Baycrest under the supervision of a practicing Scientist from the Research Division.
+Baycrest Health Sciences specializes in geriatric residential living, healthcare, research, innovation and education, with a special focus on brain health and aging.
+As an academic health sciences centre fully affiliated with the University of Toronto, Baycrest provides care for aging clients combined with an extensive clinical training program for students and one of the world’s top research institutes in cognitive neuroscience.
+The Summer Student Program provides opportunities for university students to conduct research in a laboratory/clinical setting at Baycrest under the supervision of a practicing Scientist from the Research Division.
 The program is 12 weeks in length, with specific starting and ending dates arranged directly with each hiring Scientist in accordance with their research schedule.
-Located in Toronto and fully affiliated with the University of Toronto, Baycrest conducts translational research in aging and brain health.
 More information.

 Deadline: Varies by department.